 “Sometimes there seem to be hundreds as we cross," Buchanan said.

 Ornithologist Bob Mulvihill from the National Aviary said the gulls’ presence is a really good sign for the area.
-It means the water in the Allegheny River and the surrounded environment is getting cleaner and more fertile.
+It means the water in the Allegheny River and the surrounding environment is getting cleaner and more fertile.

 “The rivers have more fish in them and the birds that rely on that source of food are finding their way here,” Mulvihill said.
 “They’re both reliant directly or indirectly on the quality of the water in the rivers, in the three rivers there.”